ansible-collections/overview/collection_requirements.rst

 All module and plugin ``DOCUMENTATION`` and ``RETURN`` MUST:

 * Use the FQCN for ``M(...)`` and ``- module:`` references of ``seealso`` subsections.
 See `Linking within module documentation <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html#linking-within-module-documentation>`_
+* Use the field ``version_added`` to document the version of the collection for which an option, module or plugin was added.
   * Use collection version numbers for ``version_added``, and not Ansible version numbers or other unrelated version numbers.
   * If you for some reason really have to specify version numbers of Ansible or of another collection, you have to provide ``version_added_collection``.
 We strongly recommend to NOT do this.
   * Not every option, module or plugin must have ``version_added``.
-You should use it to mark when new content (modules, plugins, options) were added to the module.
+You should use it to mark when new content (modules, plugins, options) were added to the collection.
 The values are shown in the documentation, and this can be very useful for your users.

 All module and plugin ``EXAMPLES`` MUST: